 Keith Carter thinks of his graduate studies as being comprised of long sessions looking at original master works.
 As a young man, he saved enough money to make the trip to New York City and spend days in the collections of the finest museums in the world looking at some of the finest photographs in the history of the medium.
 He called ahead to make an appointment with each of the museums to see specific prints in their private viewing rooms.
 (Many people don’t know they can do that.)

 Looking at original masterworks is both inspiring and enlightening.
-I’ve been lucky enough to be able to look at master works all my life and I seek out opportunities to see more whenever possible.
+I’ve been very fortunate to be able to look at masterworks in my home all my life and I seek out opportunities to see more whenever possible.
 I recommend you do too.